DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/validation_plugins.md

 AaC makes use of two classes of plugin-provided validations: definition validations and primitive validations.
 The [definition validations](#definition-validations) are used to validate the structural parts of definitions such as required fields while [primitive validations](#primitive-validations) check that values in primitive fields adhere to the expectations of the data type such as checking that values listed as integers are, in fact, integers.

-There is also a section listing out the `validation` plugin for the implementation of a validator plugin for 1st and/or 3rd party plugins
+There is also a section listing out the `validation` plugin for [implementation of a validation plugin for definitions](#implementation-of-a-validation-plugin-for-definitions) for 1st and/or 3rd party plugins.

 ## Definition Validations